Monday, March 16, 2026

 "After Happy" ★ ★

 It îs always a pleasure to see a show in the Berkeley City Club, the Julia Morgan-designed venerable space in the heart of Berkeley.
-Such a small venue gives us an opportunity to feel as if we are inside the production itself and Patricia Milton's new "After Happy," the 79th World Premiere from Central Works, does not disappoint.
+Such a small venue gives us an opportunity to feel as if we are inside the production itself.
+Patricia Milton's new "After Happy," the 79th World Premiere from Central Works, does not disappoint.

 But it doesn't make us yell Yo Ho Ho either.
-The problem with "After Happy" does not lie with the subplot of the Pirate festival, and especially not with the actors, but with the story itself.
-Lauren Dunagan, as Katherine, the young eco-terrorist bent on taking over her aunt's family oil business, tries her best to get us to believe Aunt Brenda (a jolly but not naive Jan Zvaifler) would go along with Katherine's idea to allow them to destroy the company, but those attempts are undone by Katherine's co-conspirator Steph (Rezan Asfaw), who is so angry and heartless that it is difficult to feel satisfied with the rather slapstick comedy conclusion.
+The problem with "After Happy" does not lie with the humorous subplot of the Pirate Festival, and especially not with the actors, but with the story itself.
+Lauren Dunagan, as Katherine, the young eco-terrorist bent on taking over her aunt's family oil business, tries her best to get us to believe Aunt Brenda (a jolly but not naive Jan Zvaifler) would go along with Katherine's idea to allow her to destroy the company, but those attempts are undone by Katherine's co-conspirator Steph (Rezan Asfaw), who is so angry and heartless that it is difficult to feel satisfied with the rather slapstick comedy conclusion.

 We liked all three actors.
 We want to laugh with them.
 But Auntie is no dope.
 The idea that she wouldn't see through the two younger women's charade, or that she would let these scheming charlatans convince her of her own complicity in destroying the planet -- it's all a bit hard to digest.